-One of the things the amazing Japanese are known for is improving things to a previously-unknown point of excellence.
+One of the things the amazing Japanese are known for is improving things to new heights of excellence.
 As I discovered during my Asian honeymoon, one of those things is the humble toilet.
-I’m talking about Toto bidet products, acknowledged by many to be the best toilets in the world.
+I’m talking about Toto toilet seat bidet products, acknowledged by many to produce the most comfortable bathroom visits on earth.

 A Toilet and Bidet In One

-The genius of Toto washlets and bidet toilets is the integration of a toilet and bidet into one fixture.
-How they work is that, after you do your business, a controllable wand pops out of the toilet and squirts water upwards at your regions, cleaning you up and reducing the need for toilet paper.
+The genius of a Toto toilet seat bidet (or Toto washlet) is the integration of a toilet and bidet into one fixture.
+How they work is that, after you do your business, a controllable wand pops out of the toilet seat bidet and squirts water upwards at your regions, cleaning you up and reducing the need for toilet paper.
 This not only seems more hygienic, but makes your life easier, more comfortable, and reduces toilet paper friction.
-Because of this, one of my top priorities upon remodeling my house in 2016 was to install a Toto toilet.
+Because of this, one of my top priorities upon remodeling my house in 2016 was to install a Toto.
 Take a look at that beauty: